 Seaford offers a world-class bilingual experience for young learners at the critical point in their cognitive development that is perfect for language acquisition.
-We invite you to come and experience bringing the world to our classrooms at Blades Elementary and West Seaford Elementary Schools.
+Seaford School District Dual Language Immersion programs start at the Kindergarten level and continue through to 7th grade at Seaford Middle School.

-The Seaford School District will advance all students linguistically and culturally, beginning at the earliest ages, to participate in a global community through effective communication, acceptance of new ideas, and by developing an international perspective.
+The Seaford School District DLI program advances students, who participate in the program, linguistically and culturally.
+Students participate in a global community through effective communication, acceptance of new ideas, and development of an international perspective.

 All students, with home and school support, will attain high levels of proficiency in multiple languages while maintaining their native language.

 Through their communication and actions, every staff member and student will demonstrate equal value of all languages and cultures.